colinpannikkat/mandelbrot_orbit/README.md

 # mandelbrot_orbit
-Calculator for Mandelbrot Orbits around a central point.
+Calculator for Mandelbrot orbits around a central point.